18 Easy (and Free) Ways To Get More Views on YouTube in 2020

 Cards are a tool that you can set to pop-up anytime in the video.
 You can set these to direct people to another video or playlist, or you can create a poll card which is a great way to ask viewers what they’d like to see more of (remember tip number 1?).

 You can see both at work in this example from the Oberlo YouTube channel:

-To add end screens and cards to your videos go to the Creator Studio and click ‘Video Manager,’ then click ‘Videos.’
-Find the video that you want to add the end screen card and click ‘Edit.’
+To add end screens and cards to your videos, go to the Creator Studio and click ‘Video Manager,’ then click ‘Videos.’
+Find the video that you want to add the end screen card to and click ‘Edit.’
 Once you’re on the video editor page, you can add end screens and cards by clicking the menu items at the top of the page: